Not too much information about this embroidery artist from Montreal, Canada but she does say the following on her page info:

 “I’m a recent university grad with a love for arts and crafts.
 Embroidery is a great way to express myself creatively while doing something relaxing and fun!
 I’m always looking for new ideas, so if there’s something you want to see, shoot me a message and I’ll make it happen!”

-You can follow the artist on his website, Facebook and Instagram.
-Some of his pieces can be purchased on his Etsy shop, The Old Needle.
+You can follow the artist on Facebook and Instagram.
+Some of her work can be purchased here in her Etsy shop.

 Jordan Nassar is an embroidery artist of Palestinian descent who lives and works in New York City.
 He embroiders his composition of repeated patterns using traditional Palestinian motifs and his own set of symbols.
 His favorite subject is landscape as a sort of utopian vision of Palestine.
 On an interview with Berlin Art Link he says this about his patterns:

 “One of the features of Palestinian embroidery is that each town, village, and region has symbols that are distinctly theirs, that can identify them to others when an onlooker sees one such symbol on their clothing.”